Skip to contents

 sequences

 A vector of DNA sequences ('A', 'T', 'C' or 'G'.
 Will go through toupper).
-Please make sure that the sequences are long enough to cover spat_num_bins * spat_bin_size bp, and that they are centered around the motif/signal.
+Sequences must be long enough to cover spat_num_bins * spat_bin_size bp, and should be centered around the motif/signal.

 clusters